HSAFoundation/HSA-Drivers-Linux-AMD/README.md

 * Kaveri firmware image: kaveri-firmware_3.0_all.deb

+* A bash script which checks if kfd is installed correctly

 The kernel image is built from a source tree based on the 3.14 upstream release plus :

 * A new HSA kernel driver ("radeon-kfd") which works with the radeon graphics driver.